-Infrastructure Description of works When required Water, sewerage, stormwater Internal reticulation and trunk works required to service the development as agreed with the ULDA and relevant entity.
-A total water cycle management plan is to be approved and implemented with each stage of the development.
+Infrastructure Description of works When required Water, Sewerage, Stormwater Internal reticulation and trunk works required to service the development as agreed with the relevant entity.
+A total water cycle management plan is to be approved and implementated with each stage of the development.
 To be constructed at the time the development is being undertaken and delivered before improvements are demanded by additional loading from developments within the UDA.
 Roads Internal and trunk roads required to service the development as agreed with the relevant entity.
 To be constructed at the time the development is being undertaken and delivered before improvements are demanded by additional loading from developments within the UDA.
-Public transport The developer is to provide, or subsidise, an interim public transport service for up to 5 years or until the fare box income exceeds 30% of running costs, whichever is sooner.
+Public Transport Development will contribute to an interim public transport service for up to 5 years or until the fare box income exceeds 30% of running costs, whichever is sooner.
 This service is to provide a minimum of half hourly services in peak time and hourly services at other times from 6.00am to 9.00pm on weekdays and 8.00 am to 5.00pm on weekends.
-On the completion of the 200th lot for the development.
+On the completion of the 200th lot for the UDA or portion of the UDA.
 Active transport Active transport infrastructure required to service the development To be constructured at the time development is being undertaken.
-Other networks Network infrastructure improvements will be undertaken in conjunction with the relevant responsible authority for items including but not limited to; telephony, broadband and energy Delivered before improvements are demanded by additional loading from developments within the UDA.
+Other Networks Network infrastructure improvements will be undertaken in conjunction with the relevant responsible authority Delivered before improvements are demanded by additional loading from developments within the UDA.